TQW0909/Deepfake_image_detection_project/README.md

 sbatch run.sl
 ```

-For runnig on the command line, do the following:
+For running on the command line, do the following:

 ```
 salloc --partition=gpu --nodes=1 --ntasks=1 --cpus-per-task=8 --time=3:00:00 --mem=32GB --gres=gpu:2